neetgramming/automation-project/README.md

 #### Steps (Run the commands on IntelliJ terminal at the project location)
 1. Go to project path: `cd ui-automation`

-2. Build the project: `mvn clean install -DskipTests`
+2. Build the project: `mvn clean install -DskipTests=true`

 3. Run tests
    * Run on chrome: